 QuickBooks Error 80070057 usually occurs due to the following reasons:

-• Incorrect file extension – If the company file extension is incorrect, QuickBooks may fail to recognize it, leading to QuickBooks error 80070057.
+- Incorrect file extension – If the company file extension is incorrect, QuickBooks may fail to recognize it, leading to Error 80070057.

 By implementing these methods, you will regain access to your company file in QuickBooks without any restrictions.